trick77/docker-observium/README.md

 ## Traefik reverse-proxy example

-Here's how to run Traefik in front of Observium and probably every Docker web app you want to securely expose on the Interwebs.
+Set up Traefik as your guardian for Observium and any Docker web app you desire to flaunt securely on the vast expanse of the Internet.

-The service configuration below features:
+In this service configuration, behold:

-- Redirects insecure requests to HTTPS
+- Forcefully nudging insecure requests towards the safer realms of HTTPS.
-- Runs the Traefik dashboard on its own FQDN, protected by basic authentication (use credentials traefik/traefik)
+- Elevate the Traefik dashboard to its majestic throne, guarded by the impenetrable shield of basic authentication (credentials: traefik/traefik).
-- Utilizes ACME TLS challenge to automatically fetch certificates for your domains
+- Harness the power of the ACME TLS challenge to effortlessly summon certificates for your esteemed domains.
-- Dumps access logs to the container's stdout
+- Witness the eloquent dance of access logs gracefully streaming into the container's stdout.
-- Reads environment variables from an `.env` file
+- Equip your setup with the nimble ability to absorb environment variables from the sacred tome known as the `.env` file.

 The required Docker bridge is defined externally and has to created with `docker network create traefik`.
-It's also possible to add IPv6 network support this way (not shown).
+It's also possible to add IPv6 network support this way (not shown here).

 ``` yml
 version: '3'